chiqui3d/ub-server/README.md

 But as I said before, although it works, it still requires a lot of validation, and it is possible that it has some errors when dealing with some headers or options.

-Some headers are added manually as can be seen in the code https://github.com/chiqui3d/ub-server/blob/main/src/response.c#L121, such as the cache header, which disabled the browser cache to avoid unexpected results during testing.
+Some headers are added manually as can be seen in the code https://github.com/chiqui3d/ub-server/blob/main/src/response.c#L97, such as the cache header, which disabled the browser cache to avoid unexpected results during testing.

+## Change Log

+* Support for gzip compression with Zlib
+* Support for HTTP keep-alive
+* Added the `aio_write` function to write the logs asynchronously.

 ## Directory Structure